deviljin112/Python-Basics/README.md

 ## Why Python

-- Suppoorts multiple systems and platforms
+- Supports multiple systems and platforms
 - Object orientated programming (OOP) driven
 - Helps to improve programmer's productivity
 - Allows you to scale even the most complex applications with ease